teofilobd/UnityVoxelStudy/README.md

 - For each pixel in the render target, a ray is traced from the camera passing through it.
   - If the ray hits a bounding box of a voxels volume, get the minimum distance (if any) among all the voxels in the volume and shade using the voxel and volume properties.

-This naive implementation raymarching is quite heavy for the purpose of this project, but I will talk more about it in the <a href=#challenges-and-future-work->"Challenges and Future Work"</a> section.
+This naive implementation of raymarching is quite heavy for the purpose of this project, but I will talk more about it in the <a href=#challenges-and-future-work->"Challenges and Future Work"</a> section.

 ## Android Build <a href="#summary">↑</a>

 The project is configured to support for building for **Android** using **Vulkan** as graphics API.
-In case you do not want to build it, there is a build called `Voxelizer.apk` available in the folder [`Android`](UnityTest/Android).
+In case you do not want to build it, there is a build called `Voxelizer.apk` available in the folder [`Android`](Android).
+This build will generate the same image as the picture above.
 It is a very simple scene using octree voxelizers.

 ## Known Issues <a href="#summary">↑</a>